FIFA, Qatar prepare for unprecedented World Cup finals draw

 Seeding pots are filled according to FIFA rankings which weigh results over several years and are officially updated Thursday.

-Next is pot 3 with teams ranked in the 20s by FIFA and finally pot 4 including Canada, back in the World Cup after a 36-year gap.
-Canada is in pot 4 despite leading the North American qualifying group.
+Next is Pot 3 with teams ranked in the 20s by FIFA and finally Pot 4 that could include Canada despite leading the North American qualifying group.
+Canada is back in the World Cup after a 36-year gap.

 The simple format is now complicated by the three playoff entries delayed to June: The European bracket containing Ukraine, which cannot currently prepare a team, and the two intercontinental playoffs.